clement-escolano/shipit-npm/README.md

-# shipit-npm
+# shipit-yarn

-A set of tasks for [Shipit](https://github.com/shipitjs/shipit) used for [npm](https://docs.npmjs.com/) specific tasks on deploy.
+A set of tasks for [Shipit](https://github.com/shipitjs/shipit) used for [yarn](https://yarnpkg.com) specific tasks on deploy.

-Inspired by the [capistrano/composer](https://github.com/capistrano/composer/) extension.
+Heavily inspired by the [shipit-npm](https://github.com/callerc1/shipit-npm) extension by callerc1.

 **Features:**

 - Triggered on the `updated` or `fetched` event from [shipit-deploy](https://github.com/shipitjs/shipit-deploy)
-- Has a direct pass though task to [npm cli](https://docs.npmjs.com/cli)
+- Has a direct pass though task to [yarn cli](https://yarnpkg.com/en/docs/cli/)
 - Works via [shipit-cli](https://github.com/shipitjs/shipit) and [grunt-shipit](https://github.com/shipitjs/grunt-shipit)

 ## Install

 ```
-npm install shipit-npm
+npm install shipit-yarn
 ```

 ## Usage

-Just simply run: (This triggers the `npm` task on the deploy `updated` or `fetched` event.
+Run: (This triggers the `yarn` task on the deploy `updated` or `fetched` event.
 No additional config necessary.)

 ```
 shipit staging deploy